pluralsh/documentation/pages/plural-features/continuous-deployment/resource-application-logic.md

 Use `hook-succeeded` and/or `hook-failed` to delete the resource after it completes successfully or fails, respectively.
 If no delete policy is set, the resource will be kept.

-Only jobs and pods are automatically deleted.
+Only jobs and pods can be automatically deleted.
 Other resources need to be deleted manually or via other automation.

 When a manifest of a hook is updated, the operator will reapply the resource even if it has already completed.